Convenient. No time or cost for commuting to an office.

 Techno-savvy?
 Yes, a stable high-speed internet connection, setup audio/video, and latest browser software are needed.
 It's become common part of our culture.

 Costs?
 The costs of therapy are almost the same whether in-person or online.
-Sliding scale remains available by request.
+Sliding scale or reduced rates remains available by request for those in financial difficulties.

 "Show Up" for Online Therapy